 To help, choose soft foods, such as soup, pasta, and bananas for the few days following getting braces.

-If there is still a high level of discomfort after a few days and it doesn’t go away with ibuprofen or acetaminophen, call the orthodontist.
+Call the orthodontist if there is still a high level of discomfort after a few days and it doesn’t go away with ibuprofen or acetaminophen.